 Recommended Internet Speed For Gaming

 Overall, the general rule of thumb is that you should have a download speed of at least 3 Mbits and an upload speed of at least 1 Mbit in order for most games to be playable.
 These are also the minimum required Internet speeds on PS4 and Xbox One.

-These, of course, are minimum recommended speeds.
+These, of course, are just the minimum recommended speeds.
 You might need a faster connection based on a number of factors which will be discussed below.